Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center> <img src="/images/user18670andUser17159.svg" width = "900" height = "600"/></center>

-    From above analysis, we realize that, if you already have many followers, you might not need to do much to get retweets; but if you do not, just like user 17159, **it's a smart choice to post with hashtags**, which will make your posts seen by more!
+    From above analysis, we realize that, if you already have many followers, you might not need to do much to get retweets; but if you do not, just like user 17159, **it's a smart choice to post with hashtags**, which will make your posts seen by more people!

     <center>    <img src="/images/hashtag.png" width = "600" height = "300"/>    <br>    <div style="color:orange; border-bottom: 1px solid #d9d9d9;    display: inline-block;    color: #999;    padding: 2px;">Hashtags are laser pointers that shine on folks serious about a topic.</div> </center>